amitsaha/amitsaha.github.io/content/manual-letsencrypt-dns-challenge.md

 The resultant file will be certificate.pfx.
 Now, copy the `certificate.pfx` file to the target IIS box and import it using this handy [guide](https://www.digicert.com/ssl-support/pfx-import-export-iis-7.htm).

+## Using with `traefik`

+If you are generating the certificates manually for `traefik` reverse proxy, the `cert.pem` file is the public certificate and the `privkey.pem` file is the private key.

 ## Automating